Ghost Concert: Anime

 An anime television series was announced on October 24, 2025.
-Titled Ghost Concert: Missing Songs, the series is produced by ENGI and directed and written by Masato Jinbo, with Masaaki Uikawa designing the characters and Junpei Fujita, Seima Kondō, and Daisuke Horikawa from Elements Garden composing the music at Elements Garden and Heart Company.
-It is set to premiere in 2026.
+Titled Ghost Concert: Missing Songs, the series is produced by ENGI and directed and written by Masato Jinbo, with Masaaki Uikawa designing the characters and Junpei Fujita, Seima Kondō, and Daisuke Horikawa from Elements Garden composing the music at Elements Garden and Heart Company. was aired from April 6 to June 22, 2026 on Tokyo MX and other networks.
+The opening theme song is "Gokkon Requiemer", performed by Minori Fujidera as her character Seria Aiba, and the ending theme song is "Ibara no Michi", performed by Minako Kotobuki as her character Odysseus.
+Crunchyroll is streaming the series.
+Medialink licensed the series for streaming on Ani-One Asia's YouTube channel.